hanseltertius/cs-50-sql-final-project/DESIGN.md

 ## Scope

-In this section you should answer the following questions:

 What is the purpose of your database? </br>
 The purpose of the database is to store data of shoe warehouse's customers, employees, shops, inventories provided by each shop including products and brands, as well as the order history and the items inside it.